Message Handler Example

 Click OK to apply the script.

 The example is now running.
-From the Designer, enable Preview mode, and then press the button.
+From the Designer, enable Preview mode, and then click on the Button component.
 The text on the label should update.

 In this simple example, the major issue you may run into is the Message Type.
 Recall from #4 in Step 1 of the example, that Message Type is case-sensitive, so make sure the script on the Button is correctly referencing the message type, and try again.